Compactification and trees of spheres covers: Isomorphism classes of covers

 If $T^Y$ has only one internal vertex then we do the same proof as before.
 We suppose that it is not the case.
-According to lemma \ref{lemmbout}, $T^Y$ has an internal vertex $w_0$ adjacent to a unique internal vertex.
-Let $y$ be a leaf adjacent to $w$ (it exists because $T^Y$ is stable).
-The image of $w_0$ is necessarily adjacent to $z:=F(y)$ which is a leaf; $v:=F(w_0)$ is uniquely determined.
-As there are more than one internal vertices, $v$ is adjacent to an internal vertex $v'$.
-The preimages of $v$ are the vertices adjacent to the preimages of the $z$.
-Identically the one of $v'$ are all the internal vertices (if not $v'$ would be a leaf) adjacent to $v$.
-Thus the preimages of $v$ and $v'$ are uniquely determined.
+According to Lemma \ref{lemmbout}, $T^Y$ has an internal vertex $v$ adjacent to a unique internal vertex.
+Let $y$ be a leaf adjacent to $v$ (it exists because $T^Y$ is stable).
+The image of $v$ is necessarily adjacent to $z:=F(y)$ which is a leaf.
+Hence $w:=F(v)$ is uniquely determined.
+As $T^Y$ has more than one internal vertex, $w$ is adjacent to an internal vertex $w'$.
+The preimages of $w$ are the vertices adjacent to the preimages of the $z$.
+Similarly the preimages of $w'$ are all the internal vertices adjacent to $v$.
+Thus the preimages of $w$ and $w'$ are uniquely determined.

-Now suppose that $w$ is a preimage of $v$.
-Given that $T^Z$ is stable, $v$ is adjacent to a $z''\in Z-\{z\}$.
-So we know the preimages of two of its points by $f_w$.
-Define $e:=\{v,v'\}$.
-As we know the preimages of $v'$ and of $v$, the preimages by $f_w$ of the attaching point of $e$ on $v$ are the attaching points on $w$ of the edges of $w$ connecting $w$ to some internal vertices.
-As we know the preimages of three distinct points of $v$ by $f_w$, the map $f_w$ is uniquely determined.
+Now suppose that $v$ is a preimage of $w$.
+Given that $T^Z$ is stable, $w$ is adjacent to some $z''\in Z-\{z\}$.
+So we know the preimages of two of its points by $f_v$.
+Define $e:=\{w,w'\}$.
+As we know the preimages of $w'$ and of $w$, the preimages by $f_v$ of the attaching point of $e$ on $w$ are the attaching points on $v$ of the edges of $v$ connecting $v$ to some internal vertices.
+As we know the preimages of three distinct points of $w$ by $f_v$, the map $f_v$ is uniquely determined.